Grey bin waste

 Household nonrecyclable waste is taken to the energy from waste facility at Baldovie, Dundee.
 There the waste is incinerated to generate electricity.
 The remaining ash is used in the construction industry.

 Food waste collected is de-bagged, shredded, pasteurised and then digested.
-Bio fertilisers and energy are produced.
+Bio fertilisers, compost and energy are produced.
 The electricity generated is used on site or sold onto the National Grid.